 Black Boxers and Golden Gloves, from Segregation to National Champions(start date: 1932 - end date: 1988) Written by Reinette F. Jones, August 19, 2021

-When the Golden Gloves amateur boxing tournaments developed in Kentucky in the 1930s, they were segregated.
-Within local tournaments, there were the weight divisions for the white boxers and the weight divisions for the colored boxers.
-"Colored" was the term used for African Americans.
+When the Golden Gloves amateur boxing tournaments developed in Kentucky in the 1930s, the participants were segregated: Within local tournaments, there were separate weight divisions for the white boxers and the colored boxers ("colored" was the term used for African Americans).
 Some of the tournaments were billed as regional events.
-One of the first tournaments took place in Mayfield in 1932.
-Boxers from Bowling Green, KY, competed in the tournaments in Nashville, TN, and Evansville, IN (1932).
+One of the first tournaments took place in Mayfield, KY in 1932.
+Boxers from Bowling Green, KY competed in tournaments in Nashville, TN and Evansville, IN (1932).
 Within Kentucky, annual competitions were started in Louisville (1935), Lexington (1937), Paducah (1939), and Owensboro (1942).

-It was a shared belief that the Kentucky boxing laws mandated segregation in the boxing ring.
-The State Athletic Board of Control was formed in June of 1920 and had sole control over professional boxing exhibitions.
-Amateur boxing in Kentucky was under the supervision of the Kentucky Amateur Athletic Union (AAU) and the State Athletic Board of Control [source: Journal of the Kentucky Senate, Regular 1924 Session, vol.1, pp.147-155].
-In 1941, journalist Victor K. Perry wrote the following in The Courier-Journal: "The answer is found in the Kentucky boxing law, which prohibits fights between whites and Negro boxers."
-[Source: "Negro boxers glove winners," 03/12/1941, p.21].
+It was a shared belief that Kentucky boxing laws mandated segregation in the boxing ring.
+The State Athletic Board of Control was formed in June 1920 with sole control over professional boxing exhibitions.
+Amateur boxing in Kentucky was under the supervision of the Kentucky Amateur Athletic Union (AAU) and the State Athletic Board of Control [source: Journal of the Kentucky Senate, Regular 1924 Session, vol. 1, pp. 147-155].
+In 1941, journalist Victor K. Perry wrote in The Courier-Journal: "The answer is found in the Kentucky boxing law, which prohibits fights between whites and Negro boxers."
+[Source: "Negro boxers glove winners," 3/12/1941, p.
+21].
 The same answer had been given in 1897 in response to the Steve Crosby v Edmund "Kid" Rucker fight that took place on Six Mile Island in the Ohio River.
 The segregating of amateur boxers in Kentucky continued into the Civil Rights Era.
-The supposed law has not been verified at this time.
+The questionable law has not been verified at this time.

 Segregation in the amateur boxing ring was not a national mandate.
-Each city and tournament sponsor made the final decision whether African American boxers would be allowed to participate.
-In Lafayette, IN, African American boxer John Reeves had participated in the light heavyweight bouts at the state's first Golden Gloves tournament in 1930.
-In Chicago, African American boxer Chancer Crane was the Chicago Golden Gloves Champion of the welterweight division in 1932, and African American Otis Thomas was the heavyweight champion in 1934.
+Each city and tournament sponsor made the final decision as to whether African American boxers would be allowed to participate.
+In Lafayette, IN, African American boxer John Reeves participated in the light heavyweight bouts at the state's first Golden Gloves tournament in 1930.
+In Chicago, African American boxer Chancer Crane was the Chicago Golden Gloves Champion of the welterweight division in 1932 and African American Otis Thomas the heavyweight champion in 1934.
 At the Golden Gloves Tournament in Davenport, IA, African American boxer George Hoston was the 1934 champion of the 147-pound division.
-The following year, at the sixth annual tournament, Hoston had signed up for the tournament, but he never showed up.
+The following year, at the sixth annual tournament, Hoston, who had signed up for the tournament, never showed up.
 Hoston's manager said that Hoston had to work and did not have time to participate in the 1935 tournament.
-In Ogden, UT, the first African American boxers entered the city's second annual Golden Gloves tournament in 1938; they were brothers Joe McCoroy (175-pound division) and Edward McCoroy (147-pound division).
-In Birmingham, AL, only white boys were allowed to enter the Golden Gloves 2nd annual tournament in 1936.
+In Ogden, UT the first African American boxers, brothers Joe McCoroy (175-pound division) and Edward McCoroy (147-pound division), entered the city's second annual Golden Gloves tournament in 1938.
+In Birmingham, AL only white boys were allowed to enter the Golden Gloves second annual tournament in 1936.

-In Kentucky, white boxers competed against white boxers, and Negro boxers competed against Negro boxers.
-Champions of the Negro divisions were awarded trophies and medals, and sweaters and jackets.
-The white champions got the same, with added incentives that included new fighting attire and shoes, transportation, and all expenses paid for their competitions at the National Golden Gloves Tournament in Chicago, IL.
-One of the early and small changes in Kentucky took place in 1937 when African American boxers in the Louisville tournament became one of the tournament-opening bouts that had been reserved for white boxers.
+In Kentucky white boxers competed against white boxers and Negro boxers against Negro boxers.
+Champions of the Negro divisions were awarded trophies, medals, sweaters, and jackets.
+The white champions got the same, with added incentives that included new fighting attire and shoes, transportation, and all expenses paid for their competitions at the National Golden Gloves Tournament in Chicago.
+One of the early small changes in Kentucky took place in 1937 when African American boxers in the Louisville tournament fought one of the tournament-opening bouts that had been reserved for white boxers.
 The Louisville Golden Gloves Tournament was sponsored by The Courier-Journal newspaper.

-At the close of WWII, major changes began to take place in reference to the Golden Gloves Tournaments held in the various cities in the United States.
+At the close of World War II, major changes began to take place in reference to the Golden Gloves Tournaments held in the various cities in the United States.
 In 1946, the Washington, D.C.
 Amateur Athletic Union (AAU) was considering whether to bar colored athletes from local amateur competitions.
 It was hoped that a decision would be made before the start of the local Golden Gloves Tournament that was to be sponsored by the Washington Times Herald newspaper in conjunction with the local AAU.
 The previous year, the Washington Post had withdrawn its joint sponsorship with the local AAU because the district AAU refused to allow colored boxers to compete.
-The local AAU had tried to run the tournament on its own in 1945 with only white boxers, and the tournament was a failure.
-According to the article in the Pittsburgh Courier, it was estimated that 50% of the boxing fans in D.C. were African Americans.
-The most popular fights were between a white and a colored boxer.
+The local AAU had tried to run the tournament on its own in 1945 with only white boxers; the tournament was a failure.
+According to the article in the Pittsburgh Courier, it was estimated that 50% of the boxing fans in D.C. were African Americans and the most popular fights were between a white and a colored boxer.
 The second-largest gate receipts came from boxing matches between two African American boxers.
-The California Eagle, 11/28/1946, p.17, was one of the many newspapers across the country to run the article about the possible ban of colored boxers in Washington, D.C.
+The California Eagle, in its 11/28/1946 edition on p.
+17, was one of the many newspapers across the country to run the article about the possible ban of colored boxers in Washington, D.C.

 The changes to the local Golden Gloves qualifications in Kentucky were just as convoluted as in other states.
-Newspapers shared the news.
-One example is an article from New York that ran in the African American newspaper Alabama Tribune, "Colored boxers dominate Golden Gloves Tournament," 04/09/1948, p.7.
-The article was referring to the 21st Annual Inner-City Golden Gloves Tournament that was held at Madison Square Garden.
-Alabama still held segregated tournaments with some cities having a whites-only policy for the entire tournament, and other cities holding tournaments with segregated divisions.
+Newspapers from the various states shared the news.
+One example is an article from New York that ran in the African American newspaper Alabama Tribune: "Colored boxers dominate Golden Gloves Tournament," 4/9/1948, p.
+7. The article referred to the 21st Annual Inner-City Golden Gloves Tournament held at Madison Square Garden.
+Alabama still held segregated tournaments with some its cities having a whites-only policy for the entire tournament and other cities holding tournaments with segregated divisions.

-In 1953, in Paducah, KY, it was reported in the newspaper that colored boxers made up 1/3 of the contenders and they would be competing in the colored Golden Gloves division.
-Not only were the bouts still segregated, but also were the spectators.
+In 1953 in Paducah, KY, the newspaper reported that colored boxers made up one third of the contenders, with those contenders competing in the colored Golden Gloves division.
+Not only were the bouts still segregated--so were the spectators.
 The second balcony of the Kentucky Theater was reserved for the colored audience members.
 Tickets were 73 cents for adults and 50 cents for children under 12.

 In 1958, ten years after the article in the Alabama Tribune was published, there was change.
-Eight Negro boxers from Memphis, TN, made up the Golden Gloves team representing Paducah, KY.
+Eight Negro boxers from Memphis, TN made up the Golden Gloves team representing Paducah.
 The team was on its way north to participate in the Chicago Golden Gloves Tournament.
 This was the road to the big times!
-The Chicago finals would be televised nationally.
-Winners of the Chicago tournament would earn the opportunity to compete against the New York tournament winners in Madison Square Garden.
+The Chicago finals would be televised nationally with the winners earning the opportunity to compete against the New York tournament winners in Madison Square Garden.
 The competition between the Chicago and New York winners was the next step in qualifying for the national tournament.

 African American boxers had to find other avenues when faced with racial roadblocks in their quest to participate in the National Golden Gloves Tournament.
-In 1956, the colored boxing team from Jackson, TN, entered the Montgomery, AL, colored tournament and finished with three champions and a team trophy.
-Brown McGhee, a featherweight boxer, won the Sportsmanship Award.
-Ernest Buford, the welterweight champion went on to fight in the National Golden Gloves Tournament in Chicago.
+In 1956 the colored boxing team from Jackson, TN entered the Montgomery, AL colored tournament and finished with three champions and a team trophy.
+Featherweight boxer Brown McGhee won the Sportsmanship Award.
+Ernest Buford, the welterweight champion, went on to fight in the National Golden Gloves Tournament in Chicago.

 The U.S. Supreme Court finally integrated boxing in 1959.
 "States can not erect racial barriers against Negroes and whites competing in athletic events."
-Source: "Supreme Court integrates state boxing," The Daily Advertiser, 05/26/1959, front page.
-The case to fight segregated boxing competitions came from Louisiana where the lower court had ruled against Joseph Dorsey Jr.'s lawsuit and made segregation applicable to all sports in the state, in particular boxing.
-Joseph Dorsey, Jr. was from New Orleans, LA.
+Source: "Supreme Court integrates state boxing," The Daily Advertiser, 5/26/1959, front page.
+The case to fight segregated boxing competitions came from Louisiana, where the lower court had ruled against Joseph Dorsey Jr.'s lawsuit and made segregation applicable to all sports in the state, in particular boxing.
+Dorsey was from New Orleans.
+His case went forward to the U.S. Supreme Court and was successful.
 Sources: Dorsey v.
 State Athletic Commission at casetext; and Margalit Fox, "Joseph Dorsey, Jr., who challenged segregation in Louisiana sports, dies at 69," The New York Times, 10/27/2004 (online).

 - Cassius Clay [Muhammad Ali] from Louisville was the 1959 light heavyweight champion and the 1960 heavyweight champion.
 See Muhammad Ali's Boxing Career, a LouisvilleKY.gov website.